arangodb/arangodb/Documentation/Books/Manual/Views/IResearch.md

-To a limited degree the concept of 'analysis' is even available in non-IResearch AQL, e.g. the TOKENS(...) function will utilize the power of IResearch to break up a jSON value into an AQL array that can be used anywhere in the AQL query.
+To a limited degree the concept of 'analysis' is even available in non-IResearch AQL, e.g. the TOKENS(...) function will utilize the power of IResearch to break up a value into an AQL array that can be used anywhere in the AQL query.

-In plain terms this means a user can match a JSON document attribute when its value matches at least one value form a set, (yes this is independent of doc), e.g. to match docs with 'word == quick' OR 'word == brown' OR 'word == fox'
+In plain terms this means a user can match a document attribute when its value matches at least one value form a set, (yes this is independent of doc), e.g. to match docs with 'word == quick' OR 'word == brown' OR 'word == fox'